aniketkatkar-git/Online-Parking-Management-System/README.md

 ## Build

-Update to build the project.
+Update to build the project and Run